 All people who use heroin are at risk for heart infections, arthritis and withdrawal symptoms between doses.
 Withdrawal symptoms can include constipation, diarrhea, vomiting, cold sweats, involuntary leg movements and a desperate craving for the drug.
 While these symptoms may not sound severe, they can be incredibly uncomfortable, and some users return to the drug in order to make the symptoms stop.

+According to the National Institutes of Health (NIH), more than 200,000 people addicted to heroin move through the justice system each year.
 It’s important to mention that heroin is an illegal substance in the United States, and most states have strict penalties that kick in when people use or sell heroin.
 Many people are arrested due to their addiction.
 Even if they kick the habit in prison, they may still face employment discrimination upon release, as their arrest record will be one of the first things potential employers ask about.

 Some addiction treatment programs suggest that a user must “hit bottom” before he or she will agree to get treatment for addiction.
 For some people, being arrested and serving time on a drug charge qualifies as a bottom.
 However, since the effects of an arrest and conviction can persist for years, it’s ideal to get the addict help long before law enforcement becomes involved.